vdenberg/twitter-titling-corpus/README.md

 Stance label meanings:

--1 - A supporter of the President would feel upset after reading this tweet
+- -1: A supporter of the President would feel upset after reading this tweet

-0 - A supporter of the President would feel no or mixed feelings
+- 0: A supporter of the President would feel no or mixed feelings

-1 - A supporter of the President would feel glad after reading this tweet
+-1: A supporter of the President would feel glad after reading this tweet

 Naming form label meanings:

-FN - first name
+- FN: first name

-LN - last name
+- LN: last name

-FNLN - first name + last name
+- FNLN: first name + last name

-TLN - title + last name
+- TLN: title + last name

-TFNLN - title + first name + last name
+- TFNLN: title + first name + last name

 # Reference